peterboroughmcr/peterboroughmcr.github.io/README.md

 From [Mastering Jekyll, URLs and links in Jekyll](https://mademistakes.com/mastering-jekyll/how-to-link/)

 Link to a page, here is an example Truck link to content for a file `racingclasses.markdown`.
-Note the `.markdown` extension is included
+Note the `.markdown` extension is included.
 ```
 [Truck]({% link racingclasses.markdown %})
 ```

-Linking posts, here is an example Results link to content for a file `_posts/2025-01-11-results.markdown`.
-Note the `.markdown` extension is **not** included
+Linking to a post, here is an example Results link to content for a file `_posts/2025-01-11-results.markdown`.
+Note the `.markdown` extension is **not** included.
 ```
 [Results]({% post_url 2025-01-11-results %})
 ```